 While the directive covers various aspects of environmental, social, and governance (ESG) performance, the key elements related to energy efficiency within the CSRD include:

-- The CSRD encourages companies to align their energy efficiency strategies with international climate goals, such as the Paris Agreement, to contribute to global efforts in reducing emissions.
+The CSRD encourages companies to align their energy efficiency strategies with international climate goals, such as the Paris Agreement, to contribute to global efforts to reduce emissions.

 By focusing on these key elements, the CSRD aims to foster a more responsible and transparent corporate landscape, driving businesses to embrace energy efficiency as a core component of their sustainability strategies.
 It represents a significant step towards a greener future, encouraging companies to take proactive measures to reduce their environmental impact.